openmc-dev/openmc/docs/source/usersguide/install.rst

 coverage
   Compile and link code instrumented for coverage analysis.
-This is typically used in conjunction with gcov.
+This is typically used in conjunction with gcov_.

 maxcoord
   Maximum number of nested coordinate levels in geometry.
 Defaults to 10.